joshWyatt/reqchoir/README.md

 #reqchoir

+Create new JavaScript files with all your requires required

 For this README you'll learn how to make reqchoir.
 Then you will know how to use it.

 Create a new repo, clone it and cd into it.